 Use Different Solutions

-As we discussed, there are many ways to tackle this issue.
+As discussed, there are many ways to tackle this issue.
 If simple mixtures couldn’t remove the stain from hot dishes, feel free to try other methods as long as you do it gently and don’t damage the material.

 Check the Condition of the Surface